- Get Involved

 Using social media as powerful reporting tools Social media can be used as powerful reporting tools, which are valuable whether you're facing a big breaking news story or an enterprise project.
 Learn from instructor Amy Bartner how to use social media platforms and complementary websites to locate expert and “real people” sources, crowdsource using Google forms, verify user-generated content and create a social dossier on a person in the news.

 Mobile newsgathering: better reporting with your smartphone A smartphone, stocked with the right apps, is a powerful multimedia reporting tool.
-Learn from Val Hoeppner how to use it to shoot better photos, record interviews, transcribe dictation and livestream with Facebook.
+Learn from Val Hoeppner how to use it to shoot better photos, record interviews and dictate stories.
 Bring your smartphone for the exercises.

-Viral video: shooting shareable smartphone video Columbia’s Tow Center for Digital Journalism studied what makes for successful news video and recommended that reporters shoot fast, raw clips posted instantly from the field, leaving in-depth, more sophisticated video stories to highly trained video journalists.
+Shooting smarter video with your smartphone Columbia’s Tow Center for Digital Journalism studied what makes for successful news video and recommended that reporters shoot fast, raw clips posted instantly from the field, leaving in-depth, more sophisticated video stories to highly trained video journalists.
 Val Hoeppner teaches reporters how to produce those clips of under one minute with minimal editing.
-Learn how to use a tripod and external microphone and sequence your best five shots to create shareable video – without getting in the way of your reporting.
+Learn how to use a tripod and external microphone and sequence your best five shots to create news video – without getting in the way of your reporting.
 Bring your smartphone for the exercises.

 NewsTrain's recent donors include The Associated Press, The APME Foundation, the Samuel I. Newhouse Foundation, Scripps Howard Foundation, GateHouse Media LLC, Pepper Hamilton LLP, Levine Sullivan Koch & Schulz LLP, the Park and Sigma Delta Chi foundations and APME past and present board members.
 To join them in supporting NewsTrain, please make your tax-deductible contribution here.